snowfluke/dummy/README.md

 # dummy
-Dummy repo for dummy hosting, you dummy
+Dummy repo for dummy hosting, you dummy, we're dummies